4 Geometry operations

 Figure 4.10: Symmetric difference between x and y

-The latter examples demontrate pairwise operations between individual shapely geometries.
+The latter examples demonstrate pairwise operations between individual shapely geometries.
 The geopandas package, as is often the case, contains wrappers of these shapely functions to be applied to multiple, or pairwise, use cases.
-For example, applying either of the pairwise methods on a GeoSeries or GeoDataFrame, combined with a shapely geometry, returns the pairwise (many-to-one) results (which is analogous to other operators, like .intersects or .distance, see Section 3.3.1 and Section 3.3.7, respectively).
+For example, applying either of the pairwise methods on a GeoSeries or GeoDataFrame, combined with a shapely geometry, returns the pairwise (many-to-one) results (which is analogous to other operators, like .intersects or .distance, see Section 3.2.1 and Section 3.2.7, respectively).

-Let’s demonstrate the “many-to-one” scenario by calculating the difference between each geometry in a GeoSeries and a “fixed” shapely geometry.
-To creare the latter, let’s take x and combine it with itself translated (Section 4.3.4) to a distance of 1 or 2 units “upwards” on the y-axis:
+Let’s demonstrate the ‘many-to-one’ scenario by calculating the difference between each geometry in a GeoSeries and a fixed shapely geometry.
+To create the latter, let’s take x and combine it with itself translated (Section 4.2.4) to a distance of 1 and 2 units ‘upwards’ on the y-axis.

 geom2 = geom1.translate(0, 1)